ramiroaznar/data-glossary/README.md

 * **data architecture**: Data architecture is a framework for how IT infrastructure supports your data strategy.
 The goal of any data architecture is to show the company's infrastructure how data is acquired, transported, stored, queried, and secured.
 A data architecture is the foundation of any data strategy.

 * **data analysis**: Data Analysis is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
-A data analyst collects, cleans, and interprets data sets in order to answer a question or solve a problemd **data anomaly**: Data anomalies are rare items, events or observations which raise suspicions by differing significantly from the majority of the data.
+A data analyst collects, cleans, and interprets data sets in order to answer a question or solve a problem.

+* **data anomaly**: Data anomalies are rare items, events or observations which raise suspicions by differing significantly from the majority of the data.
 Anomalies are also referred to as outliers, novelties, noise, deviations and exceptions.

 * **database**: A database is an organized collection of data stored and accessed electronically from a computer system.